 We all have firsts.
 When I first arrived in Bali on a fam-trip (familiarization trip) hosted by the Indonesian Tourist Bureau, my expectations were high.
 After the threat of terrorism in Jakarta, the Indonesian government wanted to send a message to the world that Indonesia was still a safe, desirable tourist destination.
 The trip was exciting, relaxing, informative and a wonderful ‘first’.
 As I learned, however, Bali, the jewel of the country, doesn’t need promoting since it has all the charm, laid back atmosphere and natural attractions that fill any self-respecting tourist’s bill.

 When I travel I like to go off the beaten path and into the backdrop of an area.
 I choose to visit with the people who live outside of the tourist traps and learn about the culture more directly.
-I do occasionally run into a snag here and there like the time my little boutique hotel didn’t have hot showers since the local hot water heater repair fellow was entertaining guests of his own and unavailable.
+I do occasionally run into a snag here and there like the time my little boutique hotel didn’t have hot showers.
+Not quite up to par with residential plumbing Burlington Ontario but I made out alright.
 Doing without a hot shower wasn’t fun, but hardly a show stopper.

 So as not to make your first trip to Bali come up short, here are a few insights on things to keep in mind when making this a potentially life changing event.